 With its abundance of lakes, rivers, and wild forests, Minnesota is famous for its natural beauty and rich history.
 Minnesota is the 12th largest state in the United States.
 To the north lies the Canadian border, Wisconsin and Lake Superior to the east, and the Dakotas to the west.

 The state is full of unique attractions, historic towns, untouched forests, rolling hills, prairies, and, of course, countless freshwater lakes.
-People make road trips in Minnesota to indulge in some excellent hiking, mountain biking, or camping in a terrific state or national park.
+People make road trips in Minnesota to indulge in excellent hiking, mountain biking, or camping in a terrific state or national park.

 I recently spent some time in Minnesota, driving through the state’s incredible scenic byways and checking out some of the best attractions.
-I had such a great time and wanted to share the best Minnesota road trips.
+I had a great time and wanted to share the best Minnesota road trips.

 - Best Road Trips in Minnesota to Take

 - 2. The Gunflint Trail National Scenic Byway

 - 3. Minnesota Waterfalls

 - 7. Bluff Country Byway